 We don’t judge or label our students, so they are free to create their success without any past failures getting in their way.
-We offer them a new way to view themselves and their world with skills and perspectives that follow them back to school, and they become empowered and more optimistic about working harder in school by communicating with peers and trying new challenges.
+We offer them a new way to view themselves and their world with skills and perspectives that follow them back to school.
+The students become empowered and more optimistic about working harder in school by communicating with peers and trying new challenges.

-There’s no magic formula to identify students who may benefit from the program, but we generally look for kids who could benefit from a safe, caring, supportive, and challenging environment.
+There’s no magic formula to identify students who may benefit from the program, but the youth we serve benefit from the safe, caring, supportive, and challenging environment at Urban Stable.